olivernewth/static-blog/content/about.md

 -   Increasing user engagement on Meta platforms by 75% through enhanced AI-driven features
 - Expanding Azure Cognitive Services to support 25 languages for enterprise clients

-You can find more details about my professional experience in my [resume](https://newth.ai/content/files/2024/08/Oliver-Grosvenor-Newth-Resume-1.pdf).

 ## Beyond the Office

 When I'm not immersed in the world of AI, you'll find me actively contributing to my community.
 I'm passionate about using technology and art to promote social awareness and inclusivity.
 Some of my proudest moments include: